 Doctor of Ministry Requirements

-The Campbell University Divinity School is pleased that you are interested in pursuing the Doctor of Ministry degree at this institution.
+The Campbell University Divinity School is pleased that you are interested in pursuing the Doctor of Ministry degree!

 The Doctor of Ministry degree program accepts applications only for fall semester admission.
-The application deadline is July 1st.*
+The priority application deadline is April 1.*

 Eligibility Requirements